megumumpkin/Muramasa-Blender-SDK/docs/1_setup.md

 ## Installation

-Save this repository as a zip file and then install them from Blender through File > User Preferences > Add-ons > Install.
+Save this repository as a zip file and then install them from Blender through **File > User Preferences > Add-ons > Install**.
 Install directly by selecting the zipped file of this repository.

 ## Program Setup